dbbs-lab/bsb-core/docs/usage/getting-started.rst

 .. code-block:: bash

-  bsb new my_first_model
+  > bsb new my_first_model
+	Config template [skeleton.json]: starting_example.json
+	Config file [network_configuration.json]:
+	> cd my_first_model

-You'll be asked some questions; enter a value, or just press Enter to select the default value.
-The proposed ``starting_example.json`` template is a good first configuration file.
+You'll be asked some questions; enter appropriate values, and be sure to select the ``starting_example.json`` as the template configuration file, and to navigate your terminal into the new folder.

 The project now contains a couple of important files: